 Too often social sector organizations are only measuring outputs and they think they are doing enough.
 Sometimes a perception that it is too hard or impossible to measure outcomes stops leaders from collecting key outcomes data.
 This faulty thinking makes it difficult for organizations to demonstrate to funders how their organization is achieving their mission.
 It also means that organizations are making decisions that may not be directly related to the quality and impact of their services.

 Understanding your outcomes will inspire positive change and advancement.
 Outcomes are about performance levels.
 Outcomes need to be expressed quantitatively, showing how performance changes over time.
 Therefore, it is critical to define and measure your outcomes prior to implementing your process or programs.
 Without the starting measure, it becomes difficult to demonstrate the true impact.

-Commit today to measuring the impact of your organization by following these five basic steps:
+When it comes to deciphering outputs vs. outcomes, you can commit today to measuring the impact of your organization by following these five basic steps:

 - Describe the outcomes you want to achieve (why do you perform the process or service in the first place?).